Guidelines for making multimedia files for publication

 The second part explains that the video is not a real-time playing performance.
 It is explained briefly, and a pointer to the TASVideos website is given to provide the opportunity to read the full details, as well as to point to a repository of more videos.

 The subtitles should appear within the movie once gameplay has started, while not blocking any relevant parts of gameplay.
-The rational for this is to ensure that full segments of gameplay ripped from an encode will still show the information described above.
+They should also not be visible during fade transitions, including fade-ins and -outs.
+The rationale for this is to ensure that full segments of gameplay ripped from an encode will still show the information described above.
 Therefore, subtitles should appear after any intro scenes.

 If a run has multiple fully independent segments, there should be subtitles near the beginning of each of them.
 As an example, Super Metroid which has Ceres Station and Planet Zebes segments, subtitles should appear close to the start of both of those.
 This only applies to games which feature an often ignored intro level or similar.
 In order to determine the need for additional subtitles, use your judgment to decide if realistically people who have only seen the latter segment(s) of a game would believe they've seen all the necessary gameplay.